AJHanekom/aruba/README.md

 #Layout - Header,Main,Footer
 #Figma design.
 #Very fancy - Upload file and update Json
-#Review lesson on file uploads and how they can trigger functions.

 Frontend Developer at Aruba coding challenge Outline: